-- (5) Loosen the clamp screw(s). - (6) Hold the handgrips and steering brackets as shown in the illustration and lift up the outboard motor to dismount it from
+- (5) Loosen the clamp screw(s). - (6) Hold the handgrip as shown in the illustration and lift up the outboard motor to dismount it from the boat.

-- 1. Steering bracket - 2.
-Handgrip
+1. Handgrip

-(7) When transporting or storing the outboard motor while removed from a boat, keep the outboard motor in the attitude shown.
+(7) When transporting or storing the outboard motor while removed from a boat, keep the outboard motor in the attitude shown or use an outboard motor stand.

-Place a towel or something similar under the outboard motor to protect it from damage.
+When transporting the outboard motor in a horizontal position, place a towel or something similar under the outboard motor to protect it from damage.